Bright mornings and light evenings are perfect for getting out more with your dog, read our advice and tips on getting the most out of summer walks.

 Make the most of it

-With many of us having to adjust our regular routines due to the Covid-19 restrictions many dogs have benefited, not only from the extra company at home but also through more regular walks.
+With many of us having adjusted our regular routines due to the Covid restrictions many dogs have benefited, not only from the extra company at home but also through more regular walks.
+However, as restrictions ease and the weather improves, it presents a great opportunity to keep up the regular walks when it isn’t too hot.

-Walking your dog is something that is beneficial to both of you; you get to spend time with each other and you both get some exercise in the fresh air.
+Walking your dog is beneficial to both of you; you get to spend time with each other and you both get some exercise in the fresh air.
 It’s a win/win situation.

 Try somewhere different